as-phantom/AutoTrader/README.md

 ## Auto Trader
 ### System for creating and managing vehicle advertising with free access.

-This project was done with Angular version 12.1.4.

 # WARNING
 This app might not run because free limits of AWS has been exceeded, if so please submit a issue! <br>
 This is just an school project and it doesn't have the feature of deleting your account, use sample email when registering!